Understanding FRMCS and how it can be the foundation for railway digitalisation

 Michael Kloecker is working as Head of Solution Management Railway in the Nokia Railway Business Line and is responsible for the strategic positioning of the current GSM-R solutions, as well as for the future evolution of railway communication systems.
 In his role, he closely interacts with the customers around the globe to identify requirements, analyses the market needs and strongly interacts with the product managers, sales as well as standardisation organisation.
 Additionally, he is representing Nokia in relevant international bodies in the European Union – Agency for Railways, the International Union of Railways (UIC) and the UNIFE/UNITEL committee, as well as conferences and fairs.
 He has developed his knowledge on communication technologies, starting with R&D activities in the early 1990s within Siemens, continuing with various roles in product and solution management for mobile networks.
 Since 2006, he has focused on the railway segments.
 Michael holds a Master’s Degree in Computer Science and is currently based in Munich/Germany.

-5G, Big Data, Digitalisation, Future Railway Mobile Communications System (FRMCS), High-Speed Rail, Infrastructure Developments, Internet of Things (IoT), Regulation & Legislation, Rolling Stock Maintenance, Rolling Stock Orders/Developments, Signalling & Telecommunications, Track Systems
+5G, Big Data, Digitalisation, Future Railway Mobile Communications System (FRMCS), High-Speed Rail, Infrastructure Developments, Internet of Things (IoT), Regulation & Legislation, Rolling Stock Maintenance, Rolling Stock Orders/Developments, Signalling, Control & Communications, Track Systems